blastcloud/guzzler-docs/docs/expectations/readme.md

     ]);
 ```

-By default, this method simply checks that the specified files exist somewhere in the request.
+By default, this method simply checks that the specified files exist somewhere in the request, but more may exist.
 By passing a boolean `true` as the second argument, the method will instead cause a failure if additional files are found in the request.

 ### withForm(array $formFields, bool $exclusive = false)

 You can expect a specific set of form fields in the body of a post.
-As of `1.2.1`, this method works with both URL encoded and multipart forms.
+This method works with both URL encoded and multipart forms.

 ```php
 $this->guzzler->expects($this->once())